On your wedding day, of course, you want everything to be perfect. And that includes your skin.

 Rouleau also confirms how important this is.
 “Starting from one month out, you don’t want to test new products and treatments,” she says.
 “Even if you don’t typically have sensitive skin, it’s just not worth having a potentially adverse reaction to a new product.”

 Schedule your last laser treatment as well as Botox, filler touch-up, if needed.
 “It’s more important that you don’t do it too close to the wedding but for those who get it regularly, I usually recommend at least two weeks before,” notes Shah.
-“It can take up to two weeks to see the full effects of Botox and if there is any swelling or bruising post injections that can also take up to two weeks to fully resolve.”
+“It can take up to two weeks to see the full effects of Botox and if there are any swelling or bruising post injections that can also take up to two weeks to fully resolve.”
 You also want to squeeze in your last in-office skin smoothing and brightening sessions, too.
 “For most laser, peels and microneedling treatments, you will want to schedule your last treatment,” she explains.
 “Similarly, it can take one to two weeks to fully heal after a laser or peel, depending on the treatment.”

 2 Weeks Before

 Consider in-office glow-enhancers.
 Shah often recommends brides-to-be to get a Clear + Brilliant laser or Aquagold treatment around seven to 10 days before their wedding, “to ensure a smooth, glowing complexion on the big day.”

 “Aquagold is a micro-channeling device that allows the infusion of customized serums into the skin — I usually use a solution of diluted Botox and hyaluronic acid fillers, antioxidants and vitamins,” she explains.
-“Immediately afterwards, skin will look pink for a day or two and you may even notice some pinpoint scabbing but by day three skin is smooth, plump and hydrated.”
+“Immediately afterwards, the skin will look pink for a day or two and you may even notice some pinpoint scabbing but by day three skin is smooth, plump and hydrated.”

 “Clear + Brilliant is a gentle fractional laser treatment that uses heat to resurface the top layers of the skin, revealing a smoother, brighter, more radiant complexion,” Shah explains.
-“Post-treatment, skin is mildly red or pink, which usually fades in one to two days, but at the end of the week, your skin is softer and more refreshed and even.”
+“Post-treatment, the skin is mildly red or pink, which usually fades in one to two days, but at the end of the week, your skin is softer and more refreshed and even.”

 View this post on Instagram